-- 5.1 There has been consultation with the Council's, Treasury Management Advisors, Arlingclose in the production of this report. - 5.2 The presentation of the Treasury Management Half Year Review Report to the Audit Committee for detailed scrutiny on 31 October 2023 will be in compliance with the requirements of the CIPFA Code of Practice.
-The report will then be presented to Cabinet and then subsequently Council for approval.
+- 5.1 There has been consultation with the Council's, Treasury Management Advisors, Arlingclose in the production of this report. - 5.2 The Treasury Management Half Year Review Report was presented to Audit Committee at its meeting on 31 October 2023, for scrutiny.
+All matters raised by Audit Committee Members were addressed to the satisfaction of the Committee in accordance with the requirements of the CIPFA Code of Practice and the Committee was content to commend the report to Cabinet.
+At its meeting of 11 December 2023 Cabinet approved the report and commended it to Council.